developer-at-speer/stemsDAOMusicApp/README.md

 ## Additional Features I Would Add

-1. Login functionality for all social media platforms, and all wallets.
+1. Login functionality for all popular social media platforms.
 2. Allowing users to upload the songs to select as their theme song.
 3. Allowing users to select dark/light theme.
-4. Allowing users to donate coins to music creators.
+4. Since the platform already allowed web3 integration, allowing users to donate web3 coins to music creators.
+5. Improvements to the seek bar: Adding standard music player functions like 10 seconds forward, 10 seconds back, the time elapsed and time left
+6. Building another player screen to show band details, song details, next song etc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>